A characterization of alternating links in thickened surfaces

 To see the pairing is well-defined, we make two elementary observations.
 First, if two oriented curves $K,K'$ are homologous in $\Si \times I \sm J$, then $\lk(J,K) = \lk(J,K')$.
 Second, if $a,a',b \in H_1(F)$ and if $a$ and $a'$ are homologous on $F$, then $\tau a$ and $\tau a'$ are homologous in $\Si \times I \sm b$.

 Thus, the pairing is well-defined.
 It is clearly symmetric by definition, but it is not entirely clear that it is integral.
-To see that, consider the local contributions to $\cG_F(a,b)$ at a crossing or intersection point of $a$ and $b$.
-For instance, at a crossing where $a$ crosses over $b$, we have $\lk(\tau a,b) = 2\ep$ and $\lk(\tau b,a)=0,$ where $\ep = \pm 1$ is the sign of the crossing (see \Cref{figure-local} (left)).
+To see that, consider the local contributions to $\cG_F(a,b)$ anywhere $a$ and $b$ cross or intersect.
+If $a$ crosses over $b$, then the local contribution to $\lk(\tau b,a)$ is $0$, and the local contribution to $\lk(\tau a,b)$, is $2\ep$, where $\ep=\pm 1$ is determined by the orientations of $a$ and $b$.
 Thus the contribution of the crossing to $\cG_F(a,b)$ is $\ep = \pm 1$.
-By symmetry, the same is true for crossings where $b$ goes over $a$.
-Now consider a point of intersection of $a$ and $b$.
-At such a point, one can check that $\lk(\tau a,b) = -\lk(\tau b,a).$ Therefore, the contribution of the intersection point to $\cG_F(a,b)$ is 0 (see \Cref{figure-local} (right)).
-But $\cG_F(a,b)$ is the sum of local contributions, and it follows that $\cG_F(a,b) \in \ZZ$.
-Therefore, gives a well-defined a symmetric bilinear pairing.
+(If $F$ is a checkerboard surface and $a,b$ are simple closed curves on $F$, then they can cross only along a twisted band as they pass through a crossing of the diagram (see \Cref{figure-local} (left)).)
+By symmetry, the same is true if $b$ crosses over $a$.
+Now suppose that $a$ and $b$ intersect at a point (see \Cref{figure-local} (right)).
+One can check that the local contributions of that point to $\lk(\tau a,b)$ and $\lk(\tau b,a)$ cancel, so that the points where $a$ and $b$ intersect do not contribute to $\cG_F(a,b)\in \ZZ$.
+Therefore,